younghoh/ngx-easy-table/README.md

 ![table](http://i.imgur.com/ya2Woj3.png "table")

-To customize your table to bootstrap add ConfigService <br>
+To customize your table to the bootstrap add `ConfigService` for example:
-for example:
 ```
 bootstrap(AppComponent, [FiltersService, ConfigService]);
 ```